Nispand-Tech/NeuroVM-AI-Driven-Predictive-Thrashing-Detection-and-Dynamic-Virtual-Memory-Optimization/README.md

 NeuroVM demonstrates how artificial intelligence can enhance operating system design by predicting system failures and optimizing memory management dynamically.

-It provides a simulation of an intelligent operating system capable of adapting its behavior based on system load conditions.
+It simulates a smart operating system capable of adapting to workload conditions in real time.

 ---

 ## Author

-NeuroVM AI Project
+Nispand